Futurae-Technologies/android-sdk/README.md

 	}
 });
 ```

+**Note**: In case you attempt an authentication with a URI scheme call, and this authentication includes extra information to be displayed to the user, you must retrieve this information from the server and include it in the authentication response; see section [Session Information](#session-information) for details on how to do that.

 ### <a id="push-notifications" />Push Notifications
 Your app must be set up to receive Firebase Cloud Messaging (FCM) push notifications from our server.
 You can choose to receive and handle these notifications yourself, or alternatively you can use the existing infrastructure provided in the SDK.
 You can find more information on how to setup FCM push notifications for your app in the [Firebase Cloud Messaging Developer Guide](https://firebase.google.com/docs/cloud-messaging/).